Skip to Content

 The hoisin sauce on the top you can buy bottled to make things even easier.
 It brings a bit of sweetness to the dish, we use it on other things as well.

-Air Fry Katsu Chicken
+Air Fry Katsu Chicken Recipe

 I find that with more delicate foods, Panko works a lot better.
 It isn’t quite as heavy feeling and gets a crisp texture on the outside that you just can’t get with regular breadcrumbs.
 If you don’t agree you could swap those out.
 For this one in particular though it wouldn’t resemble what you’d see in a restaurant if you did.

 If you have made our air fryer chicken cutlets recipe you are familiar with how tender they turn out.
 This cut new to you?
-Not to worry, all it is is a thinned out chicken breast basically.
+Not to worry, all it is is a thinned out air fryer chicken breast basically.
 You can do it yourself or buy it this way at your local grocery store.

 Chicken Katsu